top of page

 • The Adaptation: It focuses on Neuromuscular Efficiency.

 • The Structure: You are upgrading the "Wiring" (the CNS).
 You get better at Motor Unit Recruitment and Rate Coding.
-You get "strong-strong" without necessarily getting "big-big."
-You are teaching the brain to "speak louder" to the muscles you already have.

 2. Training the Glycolytic System (The Structural Upgrade)